 Paid membership has other perks besides unlimited access:

-- The smartphone app saves content you save in your reading list so it can be read off-line in case you don’t have an Internet connection.
+- The phone app saves content you save in your reading list so it can be read off-line in case you don’t have an Internet connection.

 How many articles can be read?

 Does author get paid when a reader claps?

 Can reader reward authors who provide value without extra cost?